 Most states require school counselors to earn a Master of Education in school counseling, and approved M.Ed. in school counseling programs are designed to meet all state credentialing requirements.
 Typical courses in a graduate program for school counselors include counseling theories, ethical and legal issues, cross-cultural counseling, behavior management, career development and statistical inference.

-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for all educational, guidance, school and vocational counselors as of May 2015 was $53,660.
-The BLS further indicates that job opportunities in this field are expected to grow 8% which is about as fast as the national average.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for all educational, guidance, school and vocational counselors as of May 2018 was $56,310.
+The BLS further indicates that job opportunities in this field are expected to grow 8% which is faster than the average for all occupations.

 Instructional technologists are commonly classified as a type of instructional coordinator who evaluates and improves technology integration in schools.
 In this capacity, they are likely to lead training seminars in how teachers can better meet state standards for technology use in their lessons.
 Other duties of instructional technologists may include curriculum development, differentiating content for students at varying levels, designing Web-based learning tools and conducting research.